wavemotion-dave/A8DS/readme.md

 Screen resolution on a DS/DSi/XL/LL is always fixed at 256x192 pixels.
 The Atari 8-bit resolution tends to be larger - usually 320 horizontally and they often utilize a few more pixels vertically depending on the game.
 Use the Left/Right shoulder buttons along with the D-Pad to shift/scale the screen to your liking.
 Once you get the screen where you want - go into the GEAR icon and press START to save the options (including the screen position/scaling) on a per-game basis.

+Controller Mapping :
 ----------------------------------------------------------------------------------

- * D-pad  : the joystick ...
+ * D-pad  : the joystick ... can be set to be Joystick 1 or Joystick 2
  * A      : Fire button
  * B      : Alternate Fire button
  * X      : Space Bar (R+X for RETURN and L+X for ESCAPE) - useful to start a few games